Material on this web site

 – Y cable with 1/8” (3.5mm) stereo connector on one end and 8”

 on the other end.
 These can be homemade, premade or made up of a

-NOTE: L / R cables need to be reversed for
+mono.
+NOTE: L / R cables need to be swapped for

-- Use the supplied cable.
+- Use the cable supplied with LP-PAN 2 (2.5mm plug).
 The end with

 tinned wires should be connected to a suitable source of regulated